FMJansen/inclusief.design/act.md

 - Make sure to bring your positions to the attention outside of your network. – [Melody Joy Kramer](https://twitter.com/mkramer) at [Poynter](https://www.poynter.org/business-work/2017/5-ways-to-make-your-journalism-job-descriptions-better/)
 - “Train and hold accountable everyone involved in the hiring process.” and formalize the process (e.g. interview questions and a rubric) to make the treatment of candidates fair and equal. – [stacy-marie ishmael](https://medium.com/@s_m_i/lessons-in-inclusive-hiring-what-ive-learnt-d8501d8925d5)
 - When _being_ interviewed, ask about diversity and inclusion.  – [Sameera Kapila](https://youtu.be/5pj8E-XbRzE?t=1712)

-## Field

-- Mentorship: To get more people from underrepresented groups into the field of design, you could think about mentoring students from local high schools.
-“There are talented students that love to draw, love to design, but they may not know how do I turn this from a hobby (...) into a career” – [Maurice Cherry](https://youtu.be/eBuFCkmyYuA?t=948) _BNO has [mentoring](https://www.bno.nl/page/bno-mentoring) and [coaching](https://www.bno.nl/page/bno-coaching) programs, but it’s only for members and a one-time thing or paid._
-- Events: When organising an event, like a conference or meet-up, try to make sure you have a diverse group of speakers, among other things.
-You could use [Ashe Drydens list](https://www.ashedryden.com/blog/increasing-diversity-at-your-conference) to help get started with that. – [Maurice Cherry](https://youtu.be/eBuFCkmyYuA?t=1013)
-- Representation

 ## Design education